juergenpf/Wincurses/README.md

 ```
 will push you into the test directory of a 32-Bit build without wide-character support for the old MSVCRT C-Runtime.
 You may leave this location with a simple `Pop-Location` (alias: popd).
 Please note that these directories are all UNC directories pointing to locations in the dummy host `\\wsl.localhost` that Microsoft has implemented to allow Windows to navigate seamlessly into directories that are located in Linux Distributions running under WSL2.
 The pwct alias tries to detect the MSYS2 debugger suitable for that build target and sets an environment variable WNCDEBUG to point to that debugger.

+For testing and bug hunting, it is often more productive to use the builtin trace functions of ncurses, by setting the NCURSES_TRACE environment variable to a proper numeric value (see the ncurses documentation for details).
+But if you develop new functions, e.g. for a port to a different OS, you sometimes really need to be able to debug the code with an ordinary debugger.
+For the Windows cross-build environment I'll give you a few pragmatic hints how that can be done from the Windows commandline in certain specific build environments.

 The next actions will only be possible, if at least you have installed a minimal `MSYS2` environment and have installed the required gdb packages
 - mingw-w64-ucrt-x86_64-gdb